 The course in an intense and quick manner covers and expands topics in mechanics and electromagnetism which are known in a small degree from high school but using higher mathematics.
-After the successful fulfilment of the course, the student:
+After the successful fulfilment of the course, the student will have:

-- Will have the knowledge to use the differential and integral calculus, elements of vector analysis and simple differential equations for the description of the laws of physics. - Will have the knowledge of the basic laws of Newtonian mechanics in inertial and non-inertial reference frames. - Will have the knowledge of the various theorems and equations of electromagnetism (e.g. Gauss, Biot-Savart, Ampere, Faraday, Maxwell's equations) in their general form and not just in their simplified versions exposed in high school textbooks. - Will have the ability to compute the kinematical quantities of an arbitrary motion in a straight line, in a general curvilinear motion or to find the orbit of a point particle from Newton's law, e.g. inside a Keplerian gravitational field. - Will have the ability to determine if a given force field is conservative or not and to find the potential energy when this exists.
+- The knowledge to use the differential and integral calculus, elements of vector analysis and simple differential equations for the description of the laws of physics. - The knowledge of the basic laws of Newtonian mechanics in inertial and non-inertial reference frames. - The knowledge of the various theorems and equations of electromagnetism (e.g. Gauss, Biot-Savart, Ampere, Faraday, Maxwell's equations) in their general form and not just in their simplified versions exposed in high school textbooks. - The ability to compute the kinematical quantities of an arbitrary motion in a straight line, in a general curvilinear motion or to find the orbit of a point particle from Newton's law,

-- Will have the ability to compute the centre-mass, the moments of inertia and the gravitational field of an extended body. - Will have the ability using integrals to compute the electric field and potential of various distributions of charge or respectively the magnetic field of moving charges and currents. - Will have the skills to treat more sophisticated notions of electricity and magnetism, such as the method of images, the electric dipole, the dielectrics, the magnetic materials, the scalar and vector potentials of electromagnetism, the energy/momentum conservation theorems and elements of electromagnetic waves.
+- e.g. inside a Keplerian gravitational field. - The ability to determine if a given force field is conservative or not and to find the potential energy when this exists. - The ability to compute the centre-mass, the moments of inertia and the gravitational field of an extended body. - The ability using integrals to compute the electric field and potential of various distributions of charge or respectively the magnetic field of moving charges and currents. - The skills to treat more sophisticated notions of electricity and magnetism, such as the method of images, the electric dipole, the dielectrics, the magnetic materials, the scalar and vector potentials of electromagnetism, the energy/momentum conservation theorems and elements of electromagnetic waves.

-321-0121 English Language 1
+English Language 1

-The course includes comprehension activities on written and spoken texts, along with vocabulary exercises, grammar theory and practice, and speaking/writing exercises (e.g. letter, email, paragraph, summary).
-In addition, students are introduced to computing terminology.
+The course includes comprehension activities on technical written and spoken texts, along with vocabulary exercises, grammar theory and practice, and speaking/writing exercises.
+In addition, students are introduced to computer science terminology.

-Students who successfully complete the course will be familiar with basic concepts of English grammar and syntax, will have practised in understanding generic texts and will have developed their writing and speaking skills in English.

-More specifically, upon successful completion of the course, the students will able to:
+Students who successfully complete the course will be familiar with basic concepts of English grammar and syntax, will have practised in understanding technical texts and will have developed their writing and speaking skills in English.
+More specifically, upon successful completion of the course, the students will be able to:

-- Understand written and spoken texts of general academic content in English. - Understand short written texts on information and communications technology. - Know basic vocabulary which is commonly used in texts and articles of general academic content. - Know basic vocabulary which is commonly used in texts on information and communications technology. - Know basic grammatical and syntactical structures and be able to use them correctly in simple sentences. - Produce written texts such as formal e-mail or letter, summary of short texts, argumentative paragraph. - Orally produce simple sentences, express opinions and give information necessary for everyday communication.
+- Understand technical written and spoken texts in English. - Understand short written and spoken texts on information and communications technology. - Know basic technical vocabulary which is commonly used in texts and articles of general academic content. - Know basic vocabulary which is commonly used in texts on information and communications technology. - Know basic grammatical and syntactical structures and be able to use them correctly in simple sentences. - Produce written texts such as formal e-mail or letter, summary of short texts, argumentative paragraph. - Orally produce simple sentences, express opinions and give information necessary for everyday communication.